 For many men, lifestyle changes can help with ED.
 For example, alcohol and illegal drugs may make you feel more relaxed.
 But they can cause ED or make it worse.
 Avoid illegal drugs, and consider limiting the amount of alcohol you drink.

 Smoking and smokeless tobacco can cause narrowing of blood vessels all over the body, including those that supply blood to the penis.
-Talk to your doctor about quitting.
+Talk to your provider about quitting.

 Other lifestyle tips include: